preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/index.rst

 Settings
 ============

-Here the following settings can be edited (image from Omnia 6.7):
+Here the following settings can be edited:

 .. image:: business-profile-settings-all-v67.png